salihzett/Microsoft-Intune/Windows/Autopilot/README.md

 Enter explorer.exe, go to the USB stick and run (as administrator):
 GetAutoPilot.CMD
-(The script will warn you if u didn't execute as administrator).
+(The script is warning you if you didn't execute as administrator).

 After a while, the CSV file, named with the serial number of the device, will be saved on the USB Stick.